Petroleum Powers Nevada Schools

 Nevada Already Has Stringent Water Safety Standards

 Any future production would be regulated by comprehensive and stringent regulations already in place and working in Nevada.
-These policies would ensure the safety and environmental soundness of hydraulic fracturing in Nevada.
+These policies would ensure the safety and environmental soundness of well stimulation in Nevada.

-A landmark 2004 study by the U.S. Environmental Protection Agency concluded there was “little to no risk of fracturing fluid contaminating underground sources of drinking water during hydraulic fracturing.”
+A landmark 2004 study by the U.S. Environmental Protection Agency concluded there was “little to no risk of fracturing fluid contaminating underground sources of drinking water during well stimulation.”

-“The Water Boards generally consider hydraulic fracturing a low threat to groundwater.” —Thomas Howard, Executive Director, State Water Resource Control Board
+“The Water Boards generally consider well stimulation a low threat to groundwater.” —Thomas Howard, Executive Director, State Water Resource Control Board

 Oil Production Uses Proven Technologies & Best Practices

-“There’s nothing inherently dangerous in fracking that sound engineering practices can’t accomplish.” —Gina McCarthy, former Administrator, U.S. Environmental Protection Agency
+“There’s nothing inherently dangerous in well stimulation that sound engineering practices can’t accomplish.” —Gina McCarthy, former Administrator, U.S. Environmental Protection Agency